juxt/yada/dev/resources/user-manual.md

 automatically coerced to their canonical equivalents, prior to building the request handler.

-For example :-
+For example:

 ```clojure
 {:produces "text/html"}
 ```

-is automatically coerced to this _canonical_ form :-
+is automatically coerced to this _canonical_ form:

 ```clojure
 {:produces [{:media-type "text/html"}]}